stockphrase/no-silo/content/courses/workshops/argument-analysis.md

 ---

 Analysis involves breaking an argument down into smaller parts so that you can understand how those parts work together to make the whole.
 During this class we will try to train our minds to uncover the argumentative structure of all that we read.
-One of the most helpful tools for analysis is annotation---the making of marks and symbols  on the text itself.

 Relying on your annotations, critical notes, and our discussions of the text, construct an outline of the argument found in Nicholson Baker's "Changes of Mind" essay.